-The history of Le Droit Humain in Austrial may shed a wee bit of light on the above.
+The history of Le Droit Humain in Scandinavia may shed a wee bit of light on the above.
 The countess Ellen Bille Brahe-Selby was a Danish Theosophist.
-With a few others she was initiated in London and then the group, including Wedgwood, founded the first mixed gender lodge in Kristiana in Norway in 1913.
+With a few others she was initiated in London and then the group, including Wedgwood, founded the first mixed gender lodge in Kristiana (nowadays called Oslo) in Norway in 1913.
 From there Le Droit Humain spread to Denmark, Sweden, Finland and Iceland and became a federation headed by Selby.
 The federation calls its ritual “Lauderdale” which may suggest that Wedgwood took ‘his’ ritual with him under that name.
 Alternatively, the Norwegian lodges didn’t survive WWII, so the name of the current ritual can also have come when new lodges were founded again from Denmark after the war.
 It is likely that Wedgwood used the 1913 edition of “Dharma” to start the lodge in Oslo.
 Perhaps he also had another (rough) version by then.
 The name “Lauderdale” seems to have been introduced only after 1951.

 These preliminary sketches suggest that Martin wrote his ritual based on the one that he knew best.
 Besant mixed that with a Scottish ritual (heavily editing Martin’s text) and later rituals are largely based on “Dharma”.
 The further we get from the source, the harder it is to trace the history.